Tomatoes

 The slow-ripening GM Flavr Savr™ was approved for eating in Canada in 1995 but taken off the market by Monsanto in 1997.

-The Purple Tomato™
+The Purple Tomato™ / Empress Tomato

-Norfolk Healthy Produce enforces patent protection over their GM seeds but tells gardeners that they may save and share the patented seeds as long as they do not sell them: “Growers can save the seeds and enjoy the plants and fruits in your home garden and with your local community.”
+Patent enforcement: Norfolk Healthy Produce enforces patent protection over their GM seeds but tells gardeners that they may save and share the patented seeds as long as they do not sell them: “Growers can save the seeds and enjoy the plants and fruits in your home garden and with your local community.”
 Saving and sharing the seeds means that GM contamination will occur.
-There has already been confusion and controversy over this product when, in 2024, a well-known, non-GM heirloom seed company in the US sourced and advertised a purple tomato variety that may have been the GM tomato or was contaminated by it:
+There has already been confusion and controversy over this product when, in 2024, a well-known, non-GM heirloom seed company in the US sourced and advertised a purple tomato variety that may have been the GM tomato or was contaminated by it.
+Read more:

 - GM purple tomato company targets non-GMO seed company over alleged patent infringement.
 GMWatch.
 March 12, 2024.